Raajadhani Files

 Raajadhani Files is a 2024 Indian Telugu-language political thriller film written and directed by Bhanu Shankar and Produced by Ravi Shankar Kantamanenie.
-The film stars Agilan Pushparaj (in his Telugu debut), Vishal Patni, Vinod Kumar Alva, and Vani Viswanath in pivotal roles.
+The film stars Agilan Pushparaj (in his Telugu debut), Vishal Patni, Vinod Kumar Alva, Vani Viswanath, and Pawan.
 It was released amid protests on 15 February 2024 to mixed reviews.

 Premise

 The film is set against the backdrop of 2019–2024 Amaravati protests by farmers against the Andhra Pradesh Government in 29 villages of Guntur and Krishna districts.

 Music

 Music by Mani Sharma.
 Lyrics by Suddala Ashok Teja and Venigalla Rambabu.